-I made a comment on the post about getting your power back, noting that I used the used the word, “resolved” not “recovered”.
-I said it was an important distinction.
+Someone in the forum referenced the post below.
+I made a comment about getting your power back, noting that I used the used the word, “resolved” not “recovered”.
+It’s an important distinction.

-Someone asked me to elaborate: “I’m curious.
+I was asked to elaborate: “I’m curious.
 What is “recovered” to you vs. “resolved”?”

 It’s a good question and I have an easy-to-understand answer.

 Let’s say you lose all your money.
-Some steals it or you invest it poorly or whatever.
+Someone steals it or you invest it poorly or whatever.
 You may not be able to recover your losses.

 You may not be able to recover your losses in a divorce.